-- a significant portion of our executives' total compensation opportunity is based on performance; - no executive officer is entitled to receive any tax gross-up payments; - we do not allow repricing of stock options without stockholder approval; - our compensation committee retains independent compensation consultants to advise on executive compensation; and - our compensation committee regularly reviews our incentive compensation programs to ensure they are designed to create and maintain stockholder value and do not encourage excessive risk taking.
+- a significant portion of our named executive officers' total compensation opportunity is based on performance; - no named executive officer is entitled to "single-trigger" cash severance payments; - no named executive officer is entitled to receive any tax "gross-up" payments or reimbursements; - we do not allow repricing of stock options without stockholder approval; - · our compensation committee retains independent compensation consultants to assist it in discharging its responsibilities on executive compensation; and - our compensation committee regularly reviews our compensation programs to ensure they are designed to create and maintain stockholder value and do not encourage excessive risk taking.

 We target the total cash compensation for our named executive officers with reference to the median of the competitive market.
-However, in accordance with our pay-for-performance philosophy, a significant portion of executive compensation is performance-based, subject to increase when results exceed corporate goals and reduction when results fall below our target.
-We consider stock options to be performance-based compensation because they only have intrinsic value if the Company's share price increases over time.
+In addition, in accordance with our "pay-for-performance"

+philosophy, a significant portion of executive compensation is performance-based, subject to increase when results exceed corporate goals and reduction when results fall below our target goal levels.
+We consider stock options to be performance-based compensation because they only have intrinsic value if the market price of our common stock increases over time.